System Clock and Time Protocols

 Configuring NTP Authentication

 The switch can be configured to accept NTP packets only from an authenticated server or client.
-NTP authentication is disabled by default.
+Disable the NTP authentication by default.

-Note: When NTP authentication is enabled on a switch, all NTP servers upstream of the switch, as well as all NTP clients of the switch, should have matching keys configured, and clients must have NTP authentication enabled.
+Note: Enable when NTP authentication on a switch; all NTP servers upstream of the switch and all NTP clients of the switch should have matching keys configured, and clients must have NTP authentication enabled.

 Example